theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 progressstate: 5
 ---

-This step is optional and allows to directly run an extraction from the Xtract Universal designer, define runtime parameters and the setting and checking of other options related to the execution of an extraction.
+This step is optional and allows to directly run an extraction from the Xtract Universal designer, define runtime parameters and other options.

 ### Run Extraction dialogue ###